Varied walk including ancient forest, a Quarry lake and open moorland. Fabulous views across to Plymouth Sound.

 (3) Follow this lane uphill for approx. 800m through a felled conifer plantation.
 At top of the lane, with farm entrance on your right, turn left and almost immediately right to follow bridleway sign.

 (4) Continue uphill on this track passing china clay quarry lake on your left.
 Continue to climb uphill until you reach open moorland.
-About 100m after the second of two Bridleway signposts, the path begins to level out and bends to the right.
-Ahead of you is a lone small tree at the end of a wall and some way to the left of a line of larger trees.
+Immediately after a Bridleway signpost on the left take the rutted path off to the right.
+As the path crests the rise you'll see ahead of you a lone small tree at the end of a wall and some way to the left of a line of larger trees.

-(5) Leave the footpath and follow the sheep trails across the open moor to a small tree.
+(5) Follow the sheep trails across the open moor to the small tree.